Posted on Leave a comment

 Some players like to coil tap their humbucker to get the option of a thinner more Fender type tone.
 That is essentially switching one coil off.

 A less well used way to thin the sound is with a series/parallel switch.
-A humbucker in parallel is more single coil like than in standard wiring, there’s less volume drop than coil tapping and it still hum cancels.
+A humbucker wired in parallel with itself is more single coil like than in standard wiring, there’s less volume drop than coil tapping and it still hum cancels.
 I much prefer it.

 So what is Series/Parallel all about?